wuher/devil/README.markdown

 dRest aims to be simple to use REST framework for Django. dRest is influenced by [piston][1].

 ## Key Characteristics

   - `Resource` is the key concept, everything builds around it.
-  - Automatic content negotiation (parsers / formatters).
+  - Builtin content negotiation (parsers / formatters).
   - Gets out of your way
     - You can use additional features but you don't need to.
     - Everything is optional and works with default values.